geographika/mappyfile/docs/validation.rst

 `jsonschema <https://pypi.python.org/pypi/jsonschema>`_ is used to validate a Mapfile by converting the transformed dictionary to JSON.
 For details on creating JSON schemas see the excellent documentation `here <https://spacetelescope.github.io/understanding-json-schema/>`_.

+`python-fastjsonschema <https://github.com/horejsek/python-fastjsonschema>`_ was also considered, but this does now allow multiple validation errors to be output - only the first error encountered - see `this link <https://github.com/horejsek/python-fastjsonschema/issues/36>`_.

 What is Validated?
 ------------------